-The Armada, the Greek heroine Laskarina Bouboulina, the Old Port, the aristocratic ambience.
 This cosmopolitan island near Athens will make you want to return again and again.
-An ideal destination for a quick retreat all year round, Spetses has the ability to make you feel unique, special, exclusive.
-Enjoy a leisurely coffee in Dapia, taking in the view of Kosta and Porto Heli across the water.
+It’s an ideal destination for a quick retreat all year round and never fails to make you feel special – whether you are enjoying a leisurely coffee in Dapia with a view of Kosta and Porto Heli on the mainland opposite, taking a romantic stroll along the Old Harbour, or learning about the island’s fearless heroine Laskarina Bouboulina.

 What to do on Spetses

-Since the use of cars is restricted on the island, horse and carriage remains the preferred mode of transport.
-Live like the luminaries and nobility that arrived in this manner at the world-renowned Poseidon hotel.
-Take a romantic evening ride in any of the 33 horse and buggies that still exist on the island, passing the picturesque Old Port, Agios Nikolaos and Dapia.
+Since the use of cars is restricted, horse and carriage or walking remain the preferred means of getting around.
+So be sure to take a romantic evening ride in any of the horse and buggies that operate on the island, passing the picturesque Old Harbour, Agios Nikolaos and back to the main town, Dapia.

-Admire the local architecture: neoclassical captains' homes and cannons from the revolution of 1821.
-This island is steeped in 5,000 years of rich history, and locals are eager to tell the tales of their nautical victories and local heroes.
-Archaeological finds on the island date back to 3,000 B.C.
-Don’t miss the Bouboulina Museum, where a plethora of her personal items is on display.
-The Mansion of Hatzigianni Mexi (the first governor of Spetses) is another must-see, as it’s one of the most spectacular stately homes.
+The neoclassical captains' homes and cannons from the revolution of 1821 tell a story that is unique to Spetses.
+Indeed, this is an island steeped in history and locals are eager to tell the tales of their nautical victories and local heroes.
+Archaeological finds date back to 3000 BC and don’t miss the Bouboulina Museum, where a plethora of the War of Independence naval commander’s personal items are on display.
+The Mansion of Hatzigianni Mexi (the first governor of Spetses) is another must-see, as it’s one of the most impressive stately homes.

 A swanky scene

-There is no end to the festivities in the cosmopolitan neighbourhood of the Old Port, where the rich rub shoulders with the locals.
-Here wealthy Athenians moor their yachts, and socialise with their international neighbours.
+There’s no end to the festivities in the cosmopolitan neighbourhood of the Old Harbour.
 Candlelit tables, jetties and romantic terraces, gourmet dining and fine wine, soft music and lively conversation.
-As the evening progresses, there are plenty of bars and clubs to choose from, promising stylish holidays on this lively island in the Argosaronic.
+You get the scene.
+And as the evening progresses, there are plenty of bars and clubs to choose from.

 The magic of Spetses